This Document Must be Downloaded and Opened with your Computer's Adobe Reader or Acrobat.

 SOPs are approved by EH&S, and in certain circumstances, may necessitate consultation with subject matter experts.
 If requested, EH&S will provide assistance in the development of the written SOP.
 A Chemical Safety Committee review may be required for substances considered to be highly hazardous.

 Current SOPs must be readily accessible for reference in the workplace to all laboratory/facility personnel using the material.

 Which chemicals require an SOP?

-You can find a list of many chemicals for which an SOP is required on the PHS List, but this list is not exhaustive and an SOP may be required for chemicals with similar structures and/or similar properties as those on the list.
-They may also be required for chemicals with significant physical hazards (e.g., pyrophorics), or for chemicals of unknown toxicity (e.g., novel chemicals).
+Please reference our informational page on Particularly Hazardous Substances, to determine if a chemical requires an SOP.
+SOPs may also be required for chemicals with significant physical hazards (e.g., pyrophorics), or for chemicals of unknown toxicity (e.g., novel chemicals).
 If in doubt, check with EH&S.

-Once EH&S has signed the SOP, each member of the lab who will work on the protocol, or may be involved with any work pertinent to the use of the substance (e.g., cleanup operations) must be trained in the SOP.
-The SOP Record of Training must include the names of each of these lab members.
-The completed SOP must be kept in your lab's files, along with the Record of Training for review during lab inspections.
+The PI or lab manager must submit the signed SOP to EH&S (Kavita Mizin, Sr. Occupational Health and Safety Specialist) for final approval.
+EH&S may return the SOP with comments or corrections.
+After final EH&S approval, each member of the lab who will work on the protocol, or may be involved with any work pertinent to the use of the substance (e.g., cleanup operations) must be trained in the SOP The SOP Record of Training must include the names of each of these lab members.
+The completed SOP must be kept in your lab's Chemical Safety Binder, along with the Record of Training for review during lab inspections.